sphinx-doc/sphinx/doc/domains.rst

-To avoid having to writing the domain name all the time when you e.g. only describe Python objects, a default domain can be selected with either the config value :confval:`default_domain` or this directive:
+To avoid having to writing the domain name all the time when you e.g. only describe Python objects, a default domain can be selected with either the config value :confval:`primary_domain` or this directive:

 .. rst:directive:: .. default-domain:: name

    Select a new default domain.
-While the :confval:`default_domain` selects a global default, this only has an effect within the same file.
+While the :confval:`primary_domain` selects a global default, this only has an effect within the same file.

 If no other default is selected, the Python domain (named ``py``) is the default